MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-microsoft-365-apps.md

 - [Overview of licensing and activation in Microsoft 365 Apps](overview-licensing-activation-microsoft-365-apps.md)

+- [Plan your deploymet of office 365 ProPlus]{plan-office-365-proplus.md}

 - [Overview of shared computer activation for Microsoft 365 Apps](overview-shared-computer-activation.md)